Conflict: Middle East Political Simulator: Espionage

 Each country's government has a stability rating.
 If that rating falls to the lowest value, the government collapses and the country is out of the game.
 Within each turn, for each country in the game, Israel can choose to work to reduce the stability of the Government, keep it as it is, or increase the stability of the government.
-Also, each country has a level of insurgency, which represents how well-organized the insurgent forces are.
-When a country conquers an enemy state, its stability rating is upgraded to Very Solid, making it more difficult to destabilize.
+Also, each country has a level of insurgency organisation.
+When a country conquers an enemy state, its stability rating is upgraded to Very Solid, making it more difficult to destabilise.
 When a ceasefire between two countries is signed at the next UN Summit, the country that had the advantage on the last turn has its stability upgraded to Very Solid, while the other is downgraded to Good or below.
-If a country's stability rating is Weak or below or if the insurgency in the country is at Guerilla Force or better, Israel can opt to consider extreme measures, which are to attempt assassination of the country's leader or start a coup.
+If a country's stability rating is Weak or below, or if the insurgency in the country is at Guerilla Force or better, the player can attempt assassination of the country's leader or start a coup.
 If this attempt succeeds, the country collapses and is out of the game.

-Once diplomatic and espionage policy is set, the player moves on to the military actions.
+Once diplomatic and espionage policy is set, the player moves on to military actions.
 It is not possible to return to diplomacy and espionage once the player has moved to military actions.
-Israel has two ways of becoming unstable: the Palestinian problem - which can be increased by hostile nations, and insecurity of the Israeli public - which occurs if the player does not win a war within two or more years.
+Israel has two ways of becoming unstable: a) the Palestinian problem - which can be increased by hostile nations, and b) insecurity among the Israeli public - which occurs if the player does not win a war within two or more years.
 If this instability is not resolved, the player faces the risk of being impeached or assassinated.

-Military
+Military development

 The player has two tasks to perform: the first is to spend the defense budget; the second is to set military actions with regard to the other countries in the game.